mvolkmann/glove/README.md

 The text is tied to value of a given key in a given table.

-Current the cursor cannot be positioned by clicking and the entered text cannot be selected.
+Currently the cursor cannot be positioned by clicking, entered text cannot be selected, and the tab key cannot be used to move focus to another widget.

 The parameters are: